rdtrail/CMPM163-HW1/README.md

 ### I created a picture that sharpens as the mouse moves accross the screen.

 ## Homework 1C
-### I attempted to create the Game of Life rendered to a rotating box.
+### I attempted to create my own Game of Life with different alive and dead parameters.

 ## Homework 1D